unic/FrontendAccessibilityTalk/README.md

 Each solution is provided with references and links to alternative approaches.

+Screen reader used: VoiceOver on OS X 10.8.4 and iOS 6.

 ---------

 Feel free to file an issue in case you have a question or improvement suggestion.